ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 ![Custom brute-force rule XML](images/4.png)

-Two things are worth noting about this run:

-- Hydra found a **valid password for a real account** (`ansible`), not a non-existent username.
-This confirms the earlier decision in Section 3.1 to trigger on Wazuh's built-in rule `5763` rather than the custom non-existent-username rule — a username-existence-based rule would have missed this exact attack.
-- The attack ran fast enough (14 parallel tasks) to comfortably exceed the rule's frequency threshold (3 failures within 60 seconds), which is what actually causes rule `5763` to fire as an aggregate detection rather than only the noisier per-attempt rule `5760`.

 At this point, before any response has happened, the target is still fully reachable from Kali — this is confirmed as the "before" state in the next